vespakoen/epi/README.md

 ?page=1&perpage=25

-Supported URL's for EPIController are (depends on how they are routed):
+Supported URL's for EpiController are (depends on how they are routed):

 `GET /resource`
 `GET /resource/{id}`